Frontaz1/Chess_Nguyen_Lang_Miroux/README.md

 For a normal square, this returns false.
 For a MyNilSquare, it returns true, which signals that we’ve reached the board’s limit

+To conclude this design allow to upgrade the quality of code(clean code) and delete the logic of nil check.
+If we dont put this design the code can be in the futur filled with too many nil checks

+#### Difficulties
+The part where i have the most trouble was when i implemented and tested MyNilSquare i noticed that the collectSquares:while method was not optimal because it was collecting MyNilSquare instances or piece of same color..

+To solve this, i introduced the shouldStopCollecting method.

+This method tells the loop when to stop collecting, preventing the algorithm from going outside the board or collecting unnecessary squares.

+#### Tests

+With the new design and the introduction of MyNilPiece and MyNilSquare i think i have a correct coverage of my code and scenarios.
+To ensure that the refactoring didn’t break anything, i make mainly automated tests.

+After removing all nil and ifNil: checks, I systematically wrote tests to cover all possible cases where a MyNilPiece or MyNilSquare could appear.

+First i make test for MyNilPiece and MyNiLSquare to know if the all the methods that a redefined or create works.

+- For MyNilPiece, for example i verify that isPiece returns false, and renderPieceOn: produces the right output for empty squares.

+- For MyNilSquare, i tested all directional methods (up, down, left, right) to confirm they return self and don’t break the board traversal logic.

+Moreover, I also tested the methods that used MyNilSquare or MyNilPiece

+- I tested that after the initialization of the chessboard, every square correctly contains a MyNilPiece by default.

+- I verified that send message emptyContents correctly replaces a piece with a MyNilPiece.

+- I also tested movement methods (like collectSquares: and diagonal movement) work well when they encounter a MyNilSquare.

+I also do manual test to verify when we play that the targetSquare for a piece work well and the game are not broken.

 ### Refactor piece rendering (Olivia)